 Ellner et al. in 1966 reported the development of a blood agar formulation, which has been designated as Columbia Agar.
 This medium which achieves larger colonies and more luxuriant growth than on comparable blood agar bases, is utilized for media containing blood and for selective formulations.
-Ellner et al. found that a medium containing 10 mg of colistin and 15 mg of nalidixic acid per liter in a Columbia agar base, enriched with 5% sheep blood, supports the growth of staphylococci, hemolytic streptococci and enterococci while inhibiting the growth of Proteus, Klebsiella and Pseudomonas species.1-3 Over the years, the resistance of bacteria to antimicrobial agents has increased.
-This is especially true for Gram negative rods that should be inhibited, but often produce growth, on Columbia CNA Agar with 5% Sheep Blood.
-To maintain good selectivity of this medium, a small amount of aztreonam is included in BD Columbia CNA Agar with 5% Sheep Blood, Improved.
-Aztreonam is a monobactam with activity only against most Gram negative bacteria, while Gram positive organisms are not affected.4-6 In BD Columbia CNA Agar with 5% Sheep Blood, Improved II, the concentration of nalidixic acid has been reduced to 5.5 mg/l to increase the recovery of gram-positive cocci, especially staphylococci, from clinical specimens.
+Ellner et al. found that a medium containing 10 mg of colistin and 15 mg of nalidixic acid per liter in a Columbia agar base, enriched with 5% sheep blood, supports the growth of staphylococci, hemolytic streptococci and enterococci while inhibiting the growth of Proteus, Klebsiella and Pseudomonas species.1-3

 Columbia Agar provides a highly nutritious base medium.
-The addition of the antimicrobial agents, colistin, nalidixic acid and aztreonam renders the medium selective for gram-positive micro-organisms, especially streptococci and staphylococci.
-Sheep blood allows detection of hemolytic reactions which are especially important in the presumptive diagnosis of streptococci.2,3, 7-9
+The addition of the antimicrobial agents, colistin and nalidixic acid renders the medium selective for gram-positive microorganisms, especially streptococci and staphylococci.
+In BD Columbia CNA Agar with 5% Sheep Blood, the concentration of nalidixic acid has been reduced to 10 mg/l to increase the recovery of gram-positive cocci from clinical specimens.
+Sheep blood allows detection of hemolytic reactions which are especially important in the presumptive diagnosis of streptococci.2-6